 Eligible orthodontists can access the Orthodontic services listed in Group C1 of the Cleft Lip and Cleft Palate Services in the MBS.

 If you are registered with the Dental Board of Australia in the specialty of orthodontics, you can register your specialty for Cleft purposes by completing the Application for registering a Dental Specialty [PDF, 222Kb].

 The patient must be eligible for Medicare and have a cleft lip and cleft palate patient identification card.

-A medical or dental practitioner must complete a Certification of cleft condition form and send it to Medicare Australia.
+A medical or dental practitioner must complete a Certification of cleft condition form and send it to Medicare.
 The patient, or their parent, is then sent a cleft lip and cleft palate patient identification card.

 Cleft Lip and Cleft Palate Scheme

 PO Box 9822